 For example, in Connecticut an employee can qualify for both Connecticut FMLA and the Federal version of FMLA.
 The leave periods would run concurrently.
 In other words, an employee cannot add the two leaves together.
-Whichever lists as the longer leave takes precedent.
-If the employer offers paid maternity leave then it too will run concurrently with the Connecticut FMLA and the Federal FMLA.
+Whichever is listed as the longer leave takes precedent.
+If the employer offers paid maternity leave, then it too will run concurrently with the Connecticut FMLA and the Federal FMLA.

 Can I Take Paid Leave Under the FMLA for Pregnancy?

 Employers presently have no obligation to offer paid parental or pregnancy leave.
 Some states such as California have since 2002 given employees paid time off for paternity and maternity leave.
 Some of the leaves have been funded by the state disability programs instead of employers.
 Of course, many corporates in appreciation for their employees have extended unpaid leave beyond 12 weeks.
 Explore all the options since under certain conditions state law provisions that additional time can be taken off regardless of how much corporate maternity paid leave has been taken.
 It will be unpaid leave in this case, but it has been an option for some families.

 What is Connecticut Family Medical Leave Act (CT FMLA)?